 Community Needs Assessment and Strategic Investment Plan Elements

-A Community Needs Assessment evaluates current services provided to Richmond youth 24 years and younger, and
+A Community Needs Assessment which evaluates current services provided to Richmond and North Richmond youth 24 years and younger, and;

-a three-year Strategic Investment Plan guides the grant-making processes of the Fund.
+A three-year Strategic Investment Plan which guides the grant-making processes of the Fund.
 This work will be centered on a robust and authentic community engagement process.

-The Department of Children and Youth is committed to incorporating community voice and has drafted a vision and set of guiding principles for the Community Needs Assessment.
-Although much of this has been thoughtfully generated with what we are learning from local service providers, we understand this process requires input and guidance from as many people as possible.
+The Department of Children and Youth is committed to incorporating community voice and has created a vision and set of guiding principles for the Community Needs Assessment.

 The City of Richmond’s Department of Children and Youth will implement a needs assessment and strategic planning process that honors community voice, including a diverse range of youth and adults alike to develop a comprehensive, equitable investment plan that reflects community vision.

 Richmond residents are experts in their lived experience and have valuable insight to share

 We center the needs and dreams of children and youth